Zacco platypus: Reproduction

+The genus Zacco all have similar mating patterns and have two major mating seasons: one in the spring (February to April) and another in the summer (June to August).
 In nature, males become vibrant around the time of breeding to attract females to mate.
-Pale chubs are typically free-range.
-That means that they leave egg and sperm free instead of brood care.
 There have been no reports of successful breeding in an aquarium although it is possible for reproduction in an aquarium.